Mel-MB/dev-resources/README.md

 #### PHP
  - Create a PHP MVC structure using OOP
  - Configure composer to comply with the PSR-4 standards
- - Create a customised framework
+ - Create a customieed framework
 #### SQL
  - Tailor-made ORM
  - At least one complete CRUD